pcoet/golang-patterns/docs/tutorials/testing.md

-# An Introduction to testing with Go
+# An Introduction to testing in Go

 This tutorial provides an introduction to automated testing in Go.
 As you work through the tutorial, you'll create resources that demonstrate idiomatic Go